 You should expect to spend at least 2 - 5 hours a week working on this project, so it’s important to make sure you have room in your schedule before signing up.
 We recommend you figure out where that time allocation could live in your schedule for the two months starting at the AIR Kickoff so you are able to communicate that schedule with your team from the beginning.
 These hours include training; individual work; and meeting with your team, your team’s mentor, and your team’s client.

-You can see the exact crtieria by which your site will be judged by checking out the Judging Form.
+You can see the criteria by which your site will be judged by reviewing the Judging Form.
 There is developer training that reviews each of the specified judging criteria.

 Your mentor is an accessibility expert who will be there to offer advice and guidance during the developmental process.
 Your mentor is also there to support you in client communications and team collaboration.
 You and your team will complete a project plan outlining your schedule for meeting with your client and mentor at the AIR Kickoff.

 One of the things that you will need to decide as a team is who will fulfill what role.
 You will all be working together, but defining clear roles for each member of your team will help you to stay focused and organized.
 These roles and associated responsibilities might include: